mnopqr1/tinyraytracer.ts/log.md

 * 13:10 - a bit of refactoring, adding the scene from the tiny raytracer tutorial, improve the handling of camera zoom.
 I'm back to liking this.
 On to step 5.

+* 13:40 - specular light, understood the idea of "albedo" and refactored to compute lighting in separate function.
+Train is in Brussels.

+* 14:31 - shadows! and we made it to antwerp. wrestled a bit with the tmin and tmax and how to make it work with directional light, but got it to work.

+* 15:05 - reflections! but this is also the first time rendering starts to become a bit slow.
+Train in Rotterdam.